 WHO WOULD YOU LIKE TO HAVE YOUR ESTATE?

-There are three parties you can allow to have access to your estate: your beneficiaries, a charity or the government.
+There are three main parties you can allow to have access to your estate: your beneficiaries, a charity or the government.
 The choice is yours.
+Others might include legacies or gifts to political parties or for national purposes.

 BENEFICIARIES